 The construction of the abbey church started around 1000.
 The beautiful frescoes in the narthex were painted in the late twelfth and early thirteenth centuries.

 The murals in the Chapelle de Grailly were created in the 15th century, the murals in the Chapel of the Resurrection Chapel (Chapelle de la Résurrection) in the 13th century.

-The abbey and the temple next to it are still in good condition and the abbey houses the abbey museum.
-(Source and further information: l’Association pour la restauration de l’abbatiale).
+The abbey and the temple are open to the public.
+The abbey houses the abbey museum.